 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 How Seasonal Workers Can Use Unemployment Income to Qualify for a Mortgage

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 If you are a seasonal worker thinking of buying a home, you may be wondering: “Can I use unemployment income to qualify for a home?”
 The answer is yes — as long as you’ve been getting the benefits for at least two years and will continue working at your seasonal job.

 Understanding how to use unemployment income to qualify for a loan may help you determine if you can buy or refinance a home.

 Do unemployment benefits count as income for a home loan?

-However, there are exceptions for seasonal workers who can provide paperwork showing they’ve received unemployment income for at least two years.
-Employers may also be asked to confirm that seasonal employees are likely to be rehired in the future.
+Lending guidelines only allow you to use unemployment benefits to qualify for a loan if you can provide proof the income has been received for at least two years.
+Employers may also need to confirm seasonal employees are likely to be rehired in the future.

-For example, construction or landscape workers often work on a project until it’s complete.
-Or someone who works for a ski resort might work only during the winter.
-As long as workers have a two-year history of unemployment income in between jobs or seasons, it can be used to qualify for a new mortgage.
+For example, landscape or construction workers often work on projects until they’re completed.
+Or ski resort employees typically only work during the winter.
+As long as workers in these types of temporary positions have a two-year history of unemployment income in between jobs or seasons, it can be used to qualify for a new mortgage.

 4 mortgage programs that allow unemployment income to qualify